GMCristina/ROS_driver_tm5_900/README.md

 ![3](src/figures/net2.png)

-Finally a proper __static IP__ address must be assigned to the VM so that the VM and the robot belong to the same private network.
+Finally a proper __static IP__ address must be assigned to the VM so that the VM and the robot belong to the same __private network__.

 ![4](src/figures/net3.png)